johnfedoruk/bangular/aio/content/guide/form-validation.md

 Elsewhere it could reject "alice" or any name that the configuring regular expression matches.

 The `forbiddenNameValidator` factory returns the configured validator function.
-That function takes an Angular control object and returns _either_ null if the control value is valid _or_ a validation error object.
+That function takes an Bangular control object and returns _either_ null if the control value is valid _or_ a validation error object.
 The validation error object typically has a property whose name is the validation key, `'forbiddenName'`, and whose value is an arbitrary dictionary of values that you could insert into an error message, `{name}`.